-- (a) as set out in the table below (the "Matrix") there will be six (6) potential levels of consultation for a proposed Administrative and/or Operational Decision or Operational Plan; - (b) subject to the List of Decisions, the appropriate consultation level for a proposed Administrative and/or Operational Decision or Operational Plan will be determined by reference to the criteria set out in the Matrix; and

-(c) the consultation period applicable to a consultation level is the period referred to in the Matrix, the List of Decisions or as otherwise agreed to by the Parties, whichever period is the longest.
+- (a) as set out in the table below (the "Matrix") there will be six (6) potentiallevels of consultation for a proposed Administrative and/or OperationalDecision or Operational Plan: - (b) subject to the List of Decisions, the appropriate consultation level for a proposed Administrative and/or Operational Decision or Operational Planwill be determined by reference to the criteria set out in the Matrix; and - (c) the consultation period applicable to a consultation level is the period referred to in the Matrix, the List of Decisions or as otherwise agreed to bythe Parties, whichever period is the longest.

 Level Description Intent 1.
-Information Sharing: prior to formal consultation process Referral to Wet'suwet'en First Nation during planning to provide opportunity toincorporate Aboriginal Interests prior to submitting plan/request to Delegated Decision Maker.
-Proponent or Licensee engages directly with Wet'suwet'en First Nation, and provides summary of communications to British Columbia.
-2. Available on Request Type of notification whereby British Columbia informs Wet'suwet'en First Nation they will not besending out information.
+Information Sharing: prior to formal consultation process Referral to Kwaw-kwaw-Apilt First Nation during planning to provide opportunity toincorporate Aboriginal Interests prior to submitting plan/request to Delegated Decision Maker.
+Proponent or Licensee engages directly with Kwaw-kwaw-Apilt First Nation, andprovides summary of communications to British Columbia.
+2. Available on Request Type of notification whereby British Columbia informs Kwaw-kwaw-Apilt First Nation they will not besending out information.
 British Columbia notifies on an annual basis which decision(s) fall in this category.
-Wet'suwet'en First Nation canrequest more detail if they wish.
-3. Notification Notify in writing Wet'suwet'en First Nation about an upcoming decision andprovide overview information.
+Kwaw-kwaw-Apilt First Nation canrequest more detail if they wish.
+3. Notification Notify in writing Kwaw-kwaw- Apilt First Nation about an upcoming decision andprovide overview information.
 Would be an opportunity for comment.
-British Columbia provides Wet'suwet'en First Nation base level information and a short reasonabletime (21-30 calendar day consultation period determined by the Parties) to comment.
+British Columbia provides Kwaw-kwaw-Apilt First Nation base level information and a short reasonabletime (21-30 calendar day consultation period determined by the Parties) to comment.
 Limited follow-up.

-Level Description Intent 4.
-Expedited Consultation Process Where there is an imminent threat to a resource value (e.g. mountain pine beetle spread control) an expedited consultation process is undertaken.
+4. Expedited Consultation Process Where there is an imminent threatto a resource value (e.g. mountainpine beetle spread control) an expedited consultation process is undertaken.
 Intense but short timeline (about 10 calendar days).
 A justification for shortening the period would be given by describing the imminent threat.
 May require a meeting.
 5. Normal Consultation Follow on "normal" track for consultation guided by up-to-date consultation policy.
-Meetings to resolve issues where possible and make decision in a timely manner.
+Meetings to resolve issues where possible andmake decision in a timely manner.
 Intent to follow this course in most circumstances.
 Usually a 30 - 60 calendar day consultation period.
 May involve meaningful discussion of accommodation options where appropriate.
-British Columbia will notify Wet'suwet'en First Nation of the final decision where requested by the Wet'suwet'en First Nation.
+British Columbia will notify Kwaw-kwaw-Apilt First Nation of the final decision where requested by the Kwaw-kwaw-Apilt First Nation.
 6. Deep Consultation Use reasonable effort to inform in an accessible manner and to engage in full discussions around the proposed decision.
 Make reasonable efforts to accommodate where necessary.
 Preliminary assessments may indicate a significant Aboriginal Interest and a significant impact to that interest.
 Would involve meaningful discussion of suitable accommodation options and interim solutions where appropriate.
 May require extended timelines.
-British Columbia will provide the Wet'suwet'en First Nation with the final decision and rational in writing.
+British Columbia will provide the Kwaw-kwaw-Apilt First Nation with the final decision and rational in writing.

-- 1.11 The Parties may agree to increase or decrease the consultation level for a specific proposed Administrative and/or Operational Decision or Operational Plan where detailed Aboriginal Interest information is provided that indicates a different consultation level is appropriate. - 1.12 Unless requested by the Wet'suwet'en First Nation, British Columbia is not obligated to inform the Wet'suwet'en First Nation of the Delegated Decision Maker's decision where the consultation level in respect of the proposed decision was level three (3) or lower.
+- 1.11 The Parties may agree to increase or decrease the consultation level for a specific proposed Administrative and/or Operational Decision or Operational Plan where detailed Aboriginal Interest information is provided that indicates a different consultation level is appropriate. - 1.12 Unless requested by the Kwaw-kwaw-Apilt First Nation, British Columbia is not obligated to inform the Kwaw-kwaw-Apilt First Nation of the Delegated Decision Maker's decision where the consultation level in respect of the proposed decision was level three (3) or lower.